tpronk/psychojs_experiments/README.md

 ## Advanced experiments
 * [e2e_embed_html](https://gitlab.pavlovia.org/tpronk/e2e_embed_html).
 Embeds an HTML web page in a PsychoJS task and stores data collected via this page.
 Two examples are included; one that presents a basic HTML page and one that present a [form.io](https://formio.github.io/formio.js/) form.
+* [e2e_buttons](https://gitlab.pavlovia.org/tpronk/e2e_buttons).
+Presents a couple of polygons that light up when clicked on.